 Philosophy of the Gettysburg Social Sciences Review

-For more information, please see Gettysburg Social Sciences Review Aims and Scope page.
+For more information, please see the Aims and Scope page.

 Who Can Submit?

-Anyone may submit an original article to be considered for publication in Gettysburg Social Sciences Review provided s/he owns the copyright to the work being submitted or is authorized by the copyright owner or owners to submit the article.
-Authors are generally the initial owners of the copyrights to their works.
-The article must be completed while the researcher is an undergraduate.
+Original undergraduate work may be submitted for consideration of publication in the Gettysburg Social Sciences Review provided the submitter owns the copyright to the work being submitted or are authorized by the copyright owner or owners to submit the article.
+Authors are generally the initial copyright owners of their unpublished works.
+The article must be completed while the author is an undergraduate.
 Research will be accepted from graduates who completed their article as an undergraduate.
-Research articles as well as Book Reviews in the subject of Sociology will be accepted.
+Research articles as well as book reviews in the subject of Sociology will be accepted.